Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Linear gadgets

-\paragraph{Incorporating the gadget.} In order to incorporate the adder into the construction, we use two splits and eight swaps in order to organize the in-going and out-going lanes to the gadget; see Figure~\ref{fig:addition-stitching} for a schematic illustration.
+In order to incorporate the adder into the construction, we use two splits and eight swaps in order to organize the in-going and out-going lanes to the gadget; see \Cref{fig:addition-stitching} for a schematic illustration.